 While we love remembering our summer holiday adventures, nothing beats wrapping up warm and heading outdoors in autumn.
-We’ve rounded up our top 10 things to do outdoors this autumn.
-Wrap up warm and get outdoors!

 1. Play conkers

 Children love conkers – always have and always will.
-There are so many tips and tricks you can use to make sure you’re the winner.
+There are so many tips and tricks you can use to make sure you are the winner.
 The best conkers to play with are uncracked, firm and symmetrical.
 A great way to test if a conker is strong or not is to float it in a bucket of water.
 If the conker sinks, it is dense inside and very strong.
 If it floats, it means part of its inside is hollow and it will be too weak to win.

 2. Go apple picking